-To get some perspective on what a brochure printing service looks for in a brochure design, I asked Shawn MacKinnon, director of Brochure Source to share his ideas on how to create a great brochure.
-His top 5 tips for creating a great brochure follow.
+To get some perspective on what a brochure printing service looks for in a brochure design, Shawn MacKinnon, director of Brochure Source shares his ideas on how to create a great brochure.
+Read on for his top 5 tips for creating a great brochure.

 Brochure Tip 1: Know Your Print Size

-Shawn told me that one of the most common errors made by those who create their own brochures, but one of the most challenging to correct, is an incorrect setup size for the brochure.
-He says that all too often, a print layout has to be returned to the customer because it wasn't setup for the proper output size.
+According to Shawn, one of the most common errors made by those who create their own brochures, but one of the most challenging to correct, is an incorrect setup size for the brochure.
+He says that all too often, a print layout has to be returned to the customer because it wasn't set up for the proper output size.
 Don't use an 8.5 x 11 layout and submit it for printing on 8x10 paper.
 MacKinnon points out that when a print service has to stretch or shrink a brochure layout to fit the paper, the quality of the print resolution may be compromised.

 Brochure Tip 2: Allow for Bleed